2win9s/Wo-Long-Zhu-Ge-/project ba_zhen_tu/README.md

 One way to try and prove that it is possible to hold information for arbitrary timesteps is to show for a particular neuron new_value can be equal to current_value.
 If new_value can be equal to current_value for given criteria as long as arbitrarily many timesteps fit that criteria then that information can theoretically stay in the network indefinitely i.e. holding information for arbitrary timesteps.

 First we ignore input,weights and bias considering just the activation function,we need: new_value = activation_function(current_value), sadly we are forced to use non-linear activation functions in most neural networks, or else the entire network becomes a linear regression model; a useful tool but usually not what most recurrent neural networks are trying to model.
 Non-linear activation functions would theoritically change the input at least bit by bit through every timestep until it becomes useless as a memory.
-So mission failed already?
+So back to the drawing board?

 No, we are saved by the saviour of deep learning: reLU!(https://ui.adsabs.harvard.edu/abs/2000Natur.405..947H/abstract), for New_value = reLU(Current_value) to be true we just need current_value >= 0 becuase reLu is linear as long as current_value >= 0.